cmvandrevala/more-than-equations/content/Computer Science/Portfolio Projects/Tic-Tac-Toe/Adjacent Computer Player.md

   -----+-----+-----
     O  |  X  |  9

-The computer moved randomly in spot 9.
+The computer moved in spot 9.

     X  |  O  |  X
   -----+-----+-----